 Where a hang glider can be landed depends somewhat on the skill of the pilot.
 An experienced pilot should be able to put a glider safely into any flat spot clear of obstructions bigger than about 50 by 200 ft.
 This area requirement can vary somewhat, though, depending on wind conditions and the surrounding terrain.

 As safe as the person flying them.
 Like any form of sport aviation, hang gliding can be dangerous if pursued carelessly.
 Gliders in the US are now certified for airworthiness by the Hang Glider Manufacturers Assn.
 (HGMA).
 Also, hang gliding instruction has been standardized and students learn from certified instructors using a thorough gradual training program.
 Despite these advances, people still make judgment errors and aviation is not very forgiving of such.
 The majority of pilots fly their entire careers without sustaining a serious injury.

 How much wind is necessary to launch/fly/land?

-Hang gliders can be launched, flown and landed in winds from zero to about 30 mph safely.
-Generally, ideal winds for launching and landing are from 5 to 20 mph depending on the flying site.
-Wind speed is less important in flight since the pilot controls the air speed of the glider whatever the wind speed may be.
+Hang gliders can be launched, flown and landed in winds from 0 to about 30 mph for experienced pilots, and 0 to around 18 mph for novice pilots.
+Generally, ideal winds for launching and landing are from 5 to 20 mph depending on the flying site, and 0 to around 10 mph for beginner students learning to handle the glider on a training hill.